Secure Random Sampling in Differential Privacy: Introduction

 The generation of random samples from probability distributions is a well-studied field, and is an ever-present feature in programming languages and random number generators alike.
 Random sampling is especially important in the field of differential privacy, where specially-calibrated random noise is used to protect published data from unwanted inference.
 However, while the definition and analysis of differential privacy is typically viewed in the theoretical, real-valued world of mathematics, translating its rigorous guarantees to the floating-point world of computers requires special attention.

 Work by Mironov in 2012~\cite{Mir12} was the first to point to significant vulnerabilities in floating point implementations of differential privacy, which allow for catastrophic destruction of the much-vaunted privacy guarantees.
 Using na\"ive sampling of the Laplace distribution, Mironov was able to exploit holes in the output space to reconstruct the original input from a finite list of candidate inputs.
+Being able to reconstruct a single value with certainty is a blatant breach of differential privacy, which should guarantee uncertainty on any query.
 In this paper, we further extend Mironov's approach to present a novel attack on the Gaussian mechanism (Section~\ref{sc:bg:gauss}).

 It is well-known that the cardinality of the real line $\mathbb{R}$ is the same as that of the unit interval on the real line, $[0, 1]$, which allows for precise sampling using the inverse transform method.
 For floating-point numbers however, there are many more numbers on the real line than there are in the unit interval, which results in the holes that Mironov used in the attack.
-Typical defences against this vulnerability attempt to eliminate these holes by limiting the output space, using such techniques as the ``snapping mechanism''~\cite{Mir12}, and sampling from the discrete analogue of the distribution~\cite{Goo20,CKS20}, but these require much more complex code to implement.
+Typical defences against this vulnerability eliminate these holes by limiting the output space, using such techniques as the ``snapping mechanism''~\cite{Mir12}, and sampling from the discrete analogue of the distribution~\cite{Goo20,CKS20}, but these require much more complex code to implement.

 In this paper, we seek an alternative defence -- that of computational complexity.
-The attacks presented by Mironov relies on an attacker inverting the inverse transform sampling technique to test the feasibility of candidate inputs.
+The attack presented by Mironov relies on an attacker inverting the sampling procedure to test the feasibility of candidate inputs.
 Although random samples generated from a single random number (\eg, the Laplace distribution) are vulnerable to this attack, samples generated by two or more random numbers (\eg, the Gaussian distribution) are less vulnerable.
-This vulnerability can effectively be eliminated by generating samples from multiple random numbers.
+By generating samples from multiple random numbers, we can render the attack sufficiently costly so as to be impractical on today's computers.

-In this paper, we demonstrate how this approach can be implemented with ease for the Laplace and Gaussian distributions (both popular in differential privacy), and a large family of probability distributions.
+We demonstrate how this approach can be implemented with ease for the Laplace and Gaussian distributions (both popular in differential privacy), and a large family of probability distributions.
 The approach can be extended to systems of reduced precision (\eg, single- and half- precision floating point), and allows for any desired level of complexity to be achieved.

 Given that data is commonly stored as floating point numbers, we believe there is value in developing tools that reflect this reality.
 Equally, we are cognisant of the need to develop simple solutions to these complex tasks, to allow for easy implementation, adoption, generalisation and understanding of the techniques.
 As described in~\cite{Dev86}: \begin{quote} Fast programs are seldom short, and short programs are likely to be slow.
 But it is also true that long programs are often not elegant and more error-prone.
 Short smooth programs survive longer and are understood by a larger audience. \end{quote}